 That’s why major tourism boards and national markets turn to us when they need custom training for their employees.

 Taught to the same exacting standards as our career programs, classes can be scheduled for day, evening or weekend sessions and accommodate any skill level.
 You can work with our Education Department on crafting a specific program or let them custom build an itinerary for you from the list below.
+On-site consultations are available and training can take place at the ICC or at your facility.

 If you are interesting in ICC’s Custom Training, please contact Rob Seixas, Director of Education, at 646-254-8588 or firstname.lastname@example.org.